Super-Protocol/docs/docs/developers/deployment_guides/tunnels/manual_run.md

 Replace `xxx.yyy.www.zzz` with the address from the `result.txt` file.

 After a few minutes, open your browser and go to your domain!

+Don't forget to replenish the tunnel orders with TEE tokens if you want your site to stay up.

 ## Create more tunnels